levifernands/trilogo-project/README.md

 # trilogo-project
 Incomplete website.
-Also, possible changes will be needed in the future
+Therefore, possible changes will be needed in the future